sportnginlegacy/active_mongoid/README.md

 All other methods will defer to the ActiveRecord/Mongoid relation respectively.

-#### Record/Document Relation Has One and Belongs To Instance Methods
+#### Record/Document Relation HasOne and BelongsTo Instance Methods
 * ```player.stat``` Returns the relation
 * ```player.stat(true)``` Forces reload from database and returns relation
 * ```player.stat = stat``` Assigns object as relation.
 Will substitute old value and call dependent method